tonebase/tonebase-interviews-fs-fe/README.md

 ---

 Onto just a teensy bit of code + introducing you to our system!
 This part can be done on your own, and you can ping me when it's good to go!
-When you're good to go with your implementation and/or happy with it feel free to make a P.R. into this repo. under a new branch titled `${ YOUR_NAME--FullStack--FrontEnd }`

 Here is a link to a Github repo. containing our NextJS setup.
 It includes everything already setup for you -- SCSS support, a blank canvas for you to play with, and all the boileplate out of the way.